NeoN1015/Calendar/README.md

 Version Control: Git & GitHub

+GitHub

-👥 Group Members
+👥 Contributors
-Esplana, Gerald

-Molina, John Hedrick
+Neon
+Pelops

-Orongan, John Bernie
+John Bernie

-Rocero, Harry
+Harry

-Sisit, Rohcell King
+Rohcell King

 📄 License
 This project is for educational purposes only.
 Feel free to use and modify it as a reference.